odrowonz/atbcore-lib/README.md

 ## Security

-We're using Atbcore in production, as are many others, but please use common sense when doing anything related to finances!
+We're using ATBcore in production, as are many others, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.

 If you find a security issue, please email segwitcoin@gmail.com.